 - produce a surveillance plan and agree to a date for the first annual surveillance audit

 If the auditor identifies any major non-conformances, certification cannot be issued until correction and corrective action is taken and verified.
 Accreditation requirements stipulate that if the non-conformances are not completed within 6 months, then certification may not be recommended without a further stage 2 audit.

 Surveillance audits are undertaken periodically (typical annually) to ensure that conformance to the chosen Standard is maintained throughout the three-year certification cycle.
-The frequency and duration of surveillance audit is dependent on factors including:
+The frequency and duration of surveillance audit is dependent on factors including but not limited to: